The retiree behind the roof garden that brought back a kampung spirit

 “We’ve had people come here in the mornings to read their papers and someone reading the bible.
 I had a lady one evening who came here crying, to be by herself, and she asked me for some advice,” he recounted.

 “We have people, this afternoon actually, coming to discuss some serious matter.
-I saw the seriousness on their faces.”
+I saw the seriousness on their faces," he added.

 In its original state, however, the roof garden consisted of common cow grass, some palm trees, a few lime trees, a bunch of pandan shrubs, “and there was no shelter – it was just that”.